 For decades, lenders have been relying on automated underwriting tools that are largely or entirely based on the contents of one’s credit report.
 Do these tools succeed at their goal of accurately determining the creditworthiness of consumers?

 A credit score is a number that is supposed to symbolize the credit risk of a consumer.
 The scale usually ranges from 300 to 850, with lower scores indicating that you have a high risk of defaulting on a loan and higher scores indicating that you have a low risk of defaulting.
 Generally, credit scores that fall below 579 are considered bad credit, while scores that exceed 670 are considered good credit, and 850 is a perfect credit score.

 It is estimated that one-fifth of consumers have at least one error on their credit report that has the potential to make them look riskier than they are, which could result in higher interest rates, less favorable loan terms, or being denied credit.
-In other words, millions of people are negatively affected by inaccurate information on their credit reports.
+In other words, millions of people are potentially being negatively affected by inaccurate information on their credit reports.

 Furthermore, it is well-known that in our credit system, consumers are rewarded for having debt and penalized for paying in cash, because taking on debt is one of the primary ways of establishing a payment history.
 You would think that being burdened with more debt would make you a higher credit risk, yet credit scoring models are designed to reward this behavior.

 For example, many consumers are unpleasantly surprised to find out that sometimes paying off a loan can actually hurt your credit score.
 This is counterintuitive because it would seem that your credit risk has decreased now that you no longer have to make payments that loan, and therefore it would make sense for your credit score to go up as a result.

 However, that is not how credit scores work.
 Here’s what really happens in this scenario: the action of paying off the loan would close the account and remove it from your mix of credit, which could have a negative effect on your score.